open-mmlab/mmocr/docs/en/basic_concepts/inferencers.md

   The model type must match the Inferencer type.
   ```

-  To load the custom weight, you can also pass its path/url to `weights`.
+  You can let Inferencer load your own weight by passing its path/url to `weights`.

   ```python
   >>> inferencer = TextDetInferencer(model='DBNet', weights='path/to/dbnet.pth')